Lexicographically minimal string rotation: Variants

 proposed an algorithm to efficiently compare two circular strings for equality without a normalization requirement.
 An additional application which arises from the algorithm is the fast generation of certain chemical structures without repetitions.

+A variant for quantum computing was proposed by Wang & Ying (2024).
+They show that the quantum algorithm outperforms any (classical) randomized algorithms in both worst and average cases.